DavidPL1/cache/README.md

 ## Caching Strategies

 With the introduction of the `restore` and `save` actions, a lot of caching use cases can now be achieved.
 Please see the [caching strategies](./caching-strategies.md) document for understanding how you can use the actions strategically to achieve the desired goal.
+> Note: You must use the `cache` action in your workflow _before_ you need to use the files that might be restored from the cache.
+If the provided `key` matches an existing cache exactly, a new cache is not created.
+Include `${{github.run_id}}` as the last component of your `key` to save the cache in each workflow run.
+If the provided `key` doesn't match an existing cache exactly, a new cache is automatically created provided the job completes successfully.
+This behavior can be changed with the environment variable `GHA_CACHE_SAVE` ([see above](#environment-variables)).

 ## Implementation Examples